alexgraehl/TimeForScience/README.txt

-Procedure for checking in code:
+Quick procedure for checking in code:

-  If the file "YOURFILE" is new:
+      hg pull
+      hg update
       hg add YOURFILE
       hg commit -m "Fixed the long-standing bug" hg push

+Check the Documentation folder for more detailed instructions!